viamrobotics/docs/docs/get-started/installation/microcontrollers/_index.md

 ### Configure your machine

 The micro-RDK provides different component models than the fully featured RDK.
-See the [Micro-RDK](/get-started/installation/microcontrollers/) tab in the Supported Models section of each component page.
+See the micro-RDK tab in the **Supported Models** section of each component page.

 ## Next steps